liscovich/functional-specs/popper_functional_specs.md

 	<IMG SRC="http://upload.wikimedia.org/wikipedia/commons/4/43/Karl_Popper.jpg" WIDTH="10%" ALT="POPPER_PHOTO" BORDER="2.5">
 	</center>

-We would like to include Karl Popper's likeness to clarify the origin of the name "Popper" and dissociate the name from drugs or the action of "popping".
+We would like to include Karl Popper's likeness to clarify the origin of the name "Popper" and dissociate the alternative meanings of the word.
 The logo should be designed to stand out well against both the light background of the Researcher Website and the dark background of Unity3D, a core component of the Popper SDK.

 The font of the logo should be classical and convey both authority and legitimacy, much like the logos of universities and research software.